 Given how inexpensive travel insurance is when purchased in advance (especially as compared to the cost of flying to and then renting a car in Ireland), it’s well worth the investment.

-We use and recommend World Nomads for trips to Ireland.
+We use and recommend Safety Wing for trips to Ireland.

-Check prices for insuring your trip to Ireland now!
+Check travel insurance policy inclusions and prices for your trip to Ireland here.

 Step 9: Make your arrival plan.